pip-services/pip-services-docs/content/en/getting_started/_index.md

 Pip.Services is a toolkit used to create microservices.
 This course provides the student with the basic elements necessary to use it efficiently.

 ### [Begginer tutorials](recipes)
-A set of ready-made recipes for solving specific problems
+A set of ready-made tutorials for solving specific problems

 ### [Advanced tutorials](tutorials)
 A set of articles describing step by step the steps necessary to create a particular component.